 To support these activities, the RDC collects and shares the following:

 - Research activities of investigators in the clinical and basic science departments;

 - Resources such as specimen repositories and clinical databases that promote the translation of basic to clinical research;

 - The current interests of and development opportunities provided by industry and pharmaceutical companies; and

 - Activities of the Office of Licensing and Ventures (OLV).

-To sign up for the weekly funding opportunities roundup, which includes links to recently released NIH and other FOAs and highlights opportunities for junior and new investigators, or to seek assistance from the RDC, send a message to Matthew Crowley or Xunrong Luo.
+To sign up for the weekly funding opportunities roundup, which includes links to recently released NIH and other FOAs and highlights opportunities for junior and new investigators, or to seek assistance from the RDC, send a message to Matthew Crowley, Xunrong Luo, or Saini Pillai, program coordinator.